simatic-ax/learning-path/02_first_ax_project/slides/slides.md

     </header>
   </div>
   <div class="grid-slide-text">
-    <p>In the src directory you can find all the software code that belongs to your machine program.
+    <p>The src directory usually contains the complete Structured Text related to your machine program or library.
     <br>
-    In the template there should be a configuration.st and a program.st, both written in Structured Text, a standardized language for automation systems.
+    The template comes with a minimal skeleton of code placed inside configuration.st and program.st.
+The code is written in Structured Text, a standardized language for automation systems.
     </p>
-    <p>We will explore these files in the following chapters.<br> For more information you can check out <a href="https://console.simatic-ax.siemens.io/docs/st/language">the documentation</a>
+    <p>We will explore these files in the upcoming chapters.<br> For more information you can check out <a href="https://console.simatic-ax.siemens.io/docs/st/language">the documentation</a>
   </div>
   <div class="grid-slide-image" style="background-image: url(../img/ax_project_structure.png); background-repeat: no-repeat; background-size: contain">
   </div>